-The Prime Minister also reiterated in her speech that a "Great Repeal Bill" to repeal the European Communities Act 1972 ("ECA 1972") as from Brexit will also include provisions to convert the existing body of EU law into UK law.
-This can be expected to apply especially to EU Regulations which would otherwise cease to apply on Brexit, and also to statutory instruments implementing EU Directives, where the statutory instruments were adopted pursuant to the ECA 1972 and would otherwise fall away on repeal of that Act.
+The European Union Withdrawal Act 2018 ("the EU Withdrawal Act") will repeal the European Communities Act 1972 ("ECA 1972") as from Brexit (or from the end of the transitional agreement if a Withdrawal Agreement is concluded) and will also include provisions to convert the existing body of currently directly applicable EU law into domestic UK law, by means of statutory instruments.
+This will mainly apply to EU Regulations which would otherwise cease to apply on Brexit, and also to statutory instruments implementing EU Directives, where the statutory instruments were adopted pursuant to the ECA 1972 and would otherwise fall away on repeal of that Act.

 Telecommunications-specific regulation under EU law